tekinosman/cloze-sequence/README.md

 ## How to use

-By default, a cloze is created by delimiting some text with @@@three at signs@@@, which can be changed by clicking on the Cards... button inside the editing screen, and editing the START, END, token values like this:
+By default, a cloze is created by delimiting some text with @@@three at signs@@@, which can be changed by clicking on the Cards... button inside the editing screen, and editing the START/END/type values like this:

 ```JavaScript
     delimiter = {